Lasting Power of Attorney

 A Lasting Power of Attorney (LPA) is a legal document that allows you appoint someone to make decisions on your behalf.
 It can be used in the future should you be unable to make your own decisions as you no longer have the mental capacity to do so or you choose not to do so.
 These decisions can be relating to property, finance or health and welfare.
 Anyone who wishes to make a LPA must have the mental capacity to do so when it is made.
 A LPA only becomes valid once it is registered with the Office of the Public Guardian.

-What is lacking mental capacity?
+What is the definition of lacking mental capacity?

-Someone who lacks mental capacity cannot:
+In terms of Lasting Power of Attorney, someone who lacks mental capacity cannot:

-- understand and retain information given to them long enough to be able to make a decision
+- Understand and retain information given to them long enough to be able to make a decision

-- weigh up information given to them to be able to make a decision
+- Weigh up information given to them to be able to make a decision

-- communicate their decision in any way (by talking, using sign language or even simply blinking an eye or squeezing a hand)
+- Communicate their decision in any way (by talking, using sign language or even simply blinking an eye or squeezing a hand)

 One or more of these mean that a person lacks mental capacity.

-Whilst you have the mental capacity to do so, you may have a Lasting Power of Attorney drawn up.
+While you have the mental capacity to do so, you may have a Lasting Power of Attorney drawn up.
 Having a LPA puts you in control, until decisions need to be made on your behalf.